TrueFiEng/useDApp/docs/source/core.rst

 useChainCall
 ============

-Makes a call to a specific contract and returns value.
-Hook will cause component to refesh whenever new block is mined and value is changed.
+Makes a call to a specific contract and returns the value.
+The hook will cause the component to refresh whenever a new block is mined and the value is changed.

 Calls will be combined into a single multicall across all uses of *useChainCall* and *useChainCalls*.